TimingKeepers/bw-test/README.md

 bw-test
 =======

 A network application measures bandwidth.
-(It has been used to mease spec card bandwitdh of White Rabbit project)
+(It has been used to measure spec card bandwitdh of White Rabbit project)